Buyer’s Guide: The Best Tower Fans

 The Best Tower Fans

 Looking to cool down your home with a tower fan?
-Here are our top five picks for the best tower fan, based on consumer reviews.
+Start with our top picks.

-1. BEST OVERALL: Pelonis 40-Inch Oscillating Tower Fan
+1. BEST OVERALL: Pelonis 36-Inch Oscillating Tower Fan

-2. BEST IN TECH: Ozeri 3x 44-inch Tower Fan with Bluetooth
+3. BEST UPGRADE: Ozeri 3x 44-inch Tower Fan with Bluetooth

 Make your smart home even smarter with the Ozeri Tower Fan, controllable via touchscreen, remote control, or a free Ozeri mobile app that you download to your smartphone.
 There’s a great deal of configurability here, because the tower includes three separate fans, each with three different speed settings.
 You can sync the fans if you wish, or you can run each one separately.
 All the while, as the fan runs (oscillating or not), its canted blades cut way down on noise.
 That’s a bonus that reviewers appreciate just as much the fan’s sleek, stereo speaker-like design.